 In Phuket and some other parts of Thailand, taxis and tuk tuks are not metered and fares may be set according to distance travelled or negotiated between driver and passenger.
 The Embassy continues to receive reports of tuk tuk drivers in Phuket becoming aggressive and sometimes violent during disagreements over fares or routes.

 In Phuket, syndicates of taxi and tuk tuk drivers may operate in particular areas.
 The Embassy has received reports of drivers resisting, sometimes violently, other drivers who try to pick up passengers in their area.

 Motorcycle and other road accidents are very common in Thailand, including in resort areas such as Phuket, Pattaya and Koh Samui.
 Under Thai law, motorcycle riders and passengers are required to wear helmets, but they are often not provided by hire companies or motorcycle taxis.
 Each year foreign tourists affected by alcohol are injured in motorcycle and other vehicle accidents.
 In such cases travel insurers are likely to exclude cover.
 Don’t drink and drive.
 For further advice on road safety, see our page on road travel.

 To drive a car or ride a motorcycle in Thailand, you need a valid driver licence of the correct class.
 Be aware some vehicle rental companies will try to tell you otherwise.
 We recommend that you carry an International Driving Permit (IDP) in addition to your Australian driver licence.

-If you intend to hire cars, motorcycles, jet skis or any other motorised vehicle, talk to your travel insurer to check if these activities are covered by your insurance policy and seek advice on any restrictions that may apply (such as insurance cover if you are not licensed to ride a motorcycle in Australia).
+If you intend to hire cars, motorcycles, jet skis or any other motorised vehicle, talk to your travel insurer to check if these activities are covered by your insurance policy and seek advice on any restrictions that may apply (such as insurance cover being voided if you are not licensed to ride a motorcycle in Australia).